Joshua Harmon (playwright): Skintight (2018)

-Skintight is a new play commissioned by the Roundabout Theatre Company.
+Skintight is a play commissioned by the Roundabout Theatre Company.
 It premiered Off-Broadway at the Laura Pels Theatre from May 31, 2018 in previews, officially on June 21, 2018 to August 26, 2018.
 The play revolves around Jodi and her father, and "the nature of love."
 The play received the Edgerton Foundation New Play Award for 2017.
-The play stars Idina Menzel as Jodi Isaac, and is directed by Daniel Aukin.
+The play starred Idina Menzel as Jodi Isaac, and was directed by Daniel Aukin.

 Prayer for the French Republic (2022)

-Prayer for the French Republic opened Off-Broadway at the New York City Center on February 1, 2022 in a production by the Manhattan Theatre Club.
+Prayer for the French Republic opened Off-Broadway at New York City Center Stage I on February 1, 2022 in a production by Manhattan Theatre Club.
 Directed by David Cromer, the cast starred Betsy Aidem, Yair Ben-Dor, Francis Benhamou, Ari Brand, Pierre Epstein, Peyton Lusk, Molly Ranson, Nancy Robinette, Jeff Seymour, Kenneth Tigar, and Richard Topol.
 The show follows five generations of a Jewish family living in France as they deal with anti-Semitism and the repeated question of "Are we safe?"
 The play won the 2022 Drama Desk Award for Outstanding Play, the 2022 Outer Critics Circle Award for Outstanding Off-Broadway Play, and the inaugural Theater J Trish Vradenburg Jewish Play Prize.

+On June 1, 2023, it was announced that the Manhattan Theatre Club would be producing the play on Broadway at its Samuel J. Friedman Theatre, with Cromer returning to direct and performances set to begin December 19, with an opening night of January 9, 2024.
+The play was nominated for 3 Tony Awards, for Best Play, Best Actress and Best Lighting Design.

+We Had a World (2025)

+We Had a World began performances Off-Broadway at New York City Center Stage II on February 25, 2025, in previews, and officially on March 19, closing on May 11, 2025 in a production by Manhattan Theatre Club.
+Directed by Trip Cullman, the three-person cast included Joanna Gleason, Andrew Barth Feldman, and Jeanine Serallis.

+The play is scheduled to have its regional premiere at the Huntington Theatre Company in Boston, Massachusetts, beginning on February 12, 2026.

 Honors

+He received a 2024 Guggenheim fellowship.

 He was Playwright in Residence at the 2013 National Playwrights Conference of the Eugene O'Neill Theater Center (Waterford, Connecticut).

 He was in residence at SPACE at Ryder Farm in Brewster, New York.

 While at the MacDowell Colony (Peterborough, New Hampshire) he started writing Bad Jews.
 He was the 2010–2011 National New Play Network Playwright-in-Residence at Actor's Express, Atlanta, Georgia.
 He also worked on Bad Jews while in residence.